Haffi112/haffi112.github.io/_posts/2016-05-15-lif-neuron.md

 There are
 [multiple](https://en.wikipedia.org/wiki/Biological_neuron_model)
 existing models for biological neurons, some which even contradict each other.
-In this post we explore the leaky-integrate and fire neuron model (LIF) which is commonly used in simulations.
+In this post we explore the *leaky-integrate and fire* neuron model (LIF) which is commonly used in simulations which mimic neural networks found in the brain.
 It has the advantage of being simple while also capturing the large scale dynamics of how a single neuron functions.

 Note that not all of the cells in our brains *spike* (i.e. transmit digital signals) and behave like the one we discuss below.
 Most